-After turning on his phone after landing, the notifications came in a tidal wave of beeps and rings.
-While Gersbach was in the air, He Jiankui, a scientist at the Southern University of Science and Technology in Shenzhen, China, had announced that he had genetically modified the DNA of newborn twin girls named Lulu and Nana.
+After turning on his phone after landing, the rings.
+While Gersbach was in the air, He Jiankui, a scientist at the Southern University of Science and Technology in Shenzhen, China, had announced that he had genetically modified the DNA of

-"My phone blew up with emails and phone calls from reporters looking for comments on the story," said Gersbach, the John W. Strohbehn Distinguished Professor of Biomedical Engineering at Duke University.
-"He was scheduled to speak at the meeting, and when he took the stage there were more reporters in the room than scientists.
+"My phone blew up with emails and phone Strohbehn Distinguished Professor of Biomedical took the stage there were more reporters in the room than scientists.
 The sound of the cameras clicking was deafening.
-I've never seen anything like it at a scientific meeting."
+I've never seen anything

 During the conference, He explained that, when the twin girls were each a single embryo, he had used CRISPR to delete a key gene involved in HIV infection.
-Disrupting this single gene would-in theory-make the children immune to infection by HIV.
+Disrupting this single gene infection by HIV.

-Using CRISPR to treat diseases isn't a new idea, especially for illnesses like muscular dystrophy, Huntington's disease and sickle cell anemia, where researchers have identified key genes.
-But this work involves altering cells that will not pass the genetic editing down to the patient's children.
-By changing the genome in early-stage embryos, He also changed the DNA of the embryo's future eggs or sperm-meaning the change would be inheritable for the twin's children as well.
+Using CRISPR to treat diseases isn't a new idea, especially for illnesses like muscular will not pass the genetic editing down to the patient's children.
+By changing the genome in early-stage embryos, He also changed the DNA the change would be inheritable for the twin's children as well.

-The work ignited a firestorm of controversy and anger from genome engineers, physicians and ethicists around the globe, who claimed that the project exposed the children to potential risks of off-target gene editing for no significant health benefit, especially when there are already safe and effective ways to protect people from HIV.
+The work ignited a firestorm of controversy ethicists around the globe, who claimed that the benefit, especially when there are already safe and effective ways to protect people from HIV.